Making an accurate house repair estimate for a house flip is very important. Choosing which house to flip is a big decision and not necessarily easy.

 Rank the house items in order of increasing estimated remaining life expectancy and then plan for any expenses required in the next five years.

-Watch for any upcoming “expense clusters” – A high amount of maintenence costs in a short period of time
+Watch for any upcoming “expense clusters” – A high amount of maintenance costs in a short period of time

 Major Rehab Items to Estimate for Houses